South Coast Self-Catering & Camping — The practical guide for budget, family and wilderness stays

 Base: Fairhills Caravan Park (Ramsgate) or Margate Caravan Park

-- Pitch up, enjoy powered site comforts, day trips to Margate and Uvongo, and a braai finale.
+• Enjoy powered site comforts, take day trips to Margate and Uvongo, and finish with a sundowner braai on the beach.

-Tip: Confirm dump-site access and power hook-ups when you book.
+Tip: Confirm dump-site access and power hook-ups when booking.

 3. Wild-coast camping & surf — 4 nights

-- Surf lessons, seaside hikes, and quiet night skies — ideal for surfers and small groups.
+• Surf lessons, seaside hikes and quiet starry nights — ideal for surfers and small groups.

 Practical booking tips & seasonality